Jyusi/precomputed-account-aggregator/README.md

 # Precomputed Account Aggregator for Fraud Detection

-This repository is an **archive of the Fraud Account Detection Project**, with a special focus on scalable dataset preparation for machine learning and analysis.
-The core workflow here is designed to process, aggregate, and transform large-scale transactional data from blockchain and/or financial ledgers, with the aim of exposing features and patterns indicative of fraud or abnormal account behavior.
+This repository archives a **refined and resource-efficient workflow** for fraud account detection in large-scale transaction data.
+It builds on the original dataset provided by [michaelcheungkm/Prediction-of-Good-or-Bad-Accounts](https://github.com/michaelcheungkm/Prediction-of-Good-or-Bad-Accounts/tree/459923ea7f521565a50d54e22a11325995b187c7/natxis), but **completely redesigns and improves** the dataset preparation and modeling pipeline.

 ---

+## What's Different and Improved?

+- **Only the raw dataset is used from the original source;** all preparation, aggregation, and modeling code is rewritten from scratch and enhanced for resource balance and time efficiency.
+- **Extensive use of Polars and vectorized/numpy-based routines,** reducing memory overhead and offering much faster data trimming and feature engineering.
+- **Columnar (tabular) approach:** All account- and transaction-level features are extracted and aggregated in a form suitable for modern ML workflows, avoiding slow iterative scans.
+- **Clear separation of dataset preparation (`main_aggregator.ipynb`) and modeling/analysis (`main_f1.ipynb`),** enabling parallel experimentation and reproducible machine learning.

+---

 ## Project Overview

-Financial and transactional systems create massive logs of operations between accounts.
-Fraud detection in such environments requires not just isolating suspicious transactions but also understanding **behavioral context**—how accounts interact over time and across the network.
-This project tackles that need by:
+Financial and transactional systems create massive logs of operations Fraud detection in transactional systems depends on discerning behavioral patterns among millions of accounts.
+This repo provides a scalable pipeline to:

+- Build efficient transaction graphs from raw logs
-- Efficiently extracting features from transaction graphs
+- Engineer detailed features at both transaction and account level
-- Categorizing accounts based on ground-truth or predicted flags (e.g., normal/abnormal)
-- Aggregating and transforming data for advanced analysis and predictive modeling
+- Aggregate statistics in a memory-efficient and parallelized manner
+- Enable high-performance fraud modeling with optimized ML infrastructure

 ---